DSMN 860 History of Spiritual Formation

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student will reflect on era-specific theologians, philosophies, and practices.
-In the first discussion, the student will post a thread of at least 400 words including references from at least two scholarly sources.
-For both discussions, the student will post two replies of at least 200 words including at least one scholarly source.
+In the written discussions, the student will post a thread of at least 400 words including references from at least two scholarly sources in current Turabian format.
+For all discussions, the student will post two replies of at least 200 words including at least one scholarly source cited in current Turabian format.
 (CLO: A, B, C)

 Memo Assignments (7)